Find a Qualified Attorney Near You

 Cases that involve constitutional law require attorneys who understand that branch of law.
 Not all attorneys understand all areas of the law equally.
 Someone who is accused of a crime contacts a criminal defense lawyer.
 That attorney knows the penal code in their state and can help the defendant fight the charges.

-The defendant can have an attorney because of the Constitution.
+The defendant has the right to an attorney under the Constitution.
 In the civil rights case Gideon v.
 Wainwright (1963), the Supreme Court found that indigent defendants had a right to the assistance of counsel even if they could not afford one.
 The Sixth Amendment of the Constitution guarantees this right.
-The public defender's office handles indigent defense in every state.
+The public defender’s office handles indigent defense in every state.

 Any lawyer should be able to name your First Amendment rights, but they may not know the best way to handle more complex arguments.
 When defense attorneys need legal advice on constitutional matters, they contact constitutional law attorneys.
 Among the common matters with which your attorney might need a constitutional lawyer’s help: